AC JosepH Media

 ATLANTIC CITY — The Southern New Jersey Professional Societies honored Angela Harris-Moore in her category for Outstanding Technical Leadership at their 25th Engineer of the Year Awards banquet.

-SNJPS is a coalition of international and national professional organizations including National Society of Black Engineers, the International Council on Systems Engineering, American Institute of Aeronautics and Astronautics, Institute of Electrical and Electronics Engineers (IEEE), Independent Test and Evaluation Association (ITEA), and IEEE Women in Engineering.
+SNJPS is a coalition of international and national professional organizations including the National Society of Black Engineers, the International Council on Systems Engineering, the American Institute of Aeronautics and Astronautics, the Institute of Electrical and Electronics Engineers (IEEE), the Independent Test and Evaluation Association (ITEA), and IEEE Women in Engineering.